perracodex/kopapi/.wiki/02-api-usage/06-responses.md

   // Register an additional type. addType<AnotherType>()

-  // Register another type to the PDF ContentType
+  // Register another type to XML only instead of the default JSON. addType<YetAnotherType>(
-  // instead of the default.
-  addType<YetAnotherType>(
-    contentType = setOf(ContentType.Application.Pdf)
+    contentType = setOf(ContentType.Application.Xml)
   )
 }
 ```